Alternative Pet Pain Therapies:

 - Obese pets — Combined with an exercise and nutritional plan, these chiropractic patients are more comfortable while being restored to overall health and mobility

-- Post-surgical pets — Combined with physical therapy and rehabilitation procedures, chiropractic is an effective way to promote a quick and full recovery
+- Post-surgical pets — Combined with therapy and rehabilitation procedures, chiropractic is an effective way to promote a quick and full recovery

 - Preventative wellness — Regular chiropractic treatments keep the body biomechanically balanced and the nervous system healthy, which can prevent conditions and injuries from occurring